RxLaboratory/Duik/src-docs/duik/docs/performance.md

     ![Preview Quality](img/after-effects-screenshots/preview-quality.png)

-    The default option, _Adaptive Resolution_, does not seem to be the best choice, as constantly changing the resolution of the preview when moving layers does not feel fuild at all. _Off (Final Quality)_ does feel way more fluid when working, as does _Fast Draft_.
+    The default option, _Adaptive Resolution_, does not seem to be the best choice, as constantly changing the resolution of the preview when moving layers does not feel fluid at all. _Off (Final Quality)_ does feel way more fluid when working, as does _Fast Draft_.
 We don't actually see much difference between _Fast Draft_ and _Off (Final Quality)_...

 - You can change the resolution of the preview.